District 9 poster

 The inciting incident occurs at 14 minutes when During the eviction operation, Wikus discovers and confiscates a mysterious black fluid canister from Christopher Johnson's shack.
 While investigating it, the device sprays alien fluid directly into his face, beginning his transformation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Wikus escapes from MNU's medical facility and goes on the run.
+This illustrates the protagonist's commitment to Wikus escapes from MNU's medical facility and goes on the run.
 Hunted by both MNU and Nigerian gangs, with his face broadcast as a fugitive, he makes the desperate choice to hide in the one place no one would look: District 9 itself, among the "prawns" he once despised., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat After successfully recovering the fluid and reaching Christopher's ship, Wikus learns the horrifying truth: MNU has been conducting brutal experiments on live aliens, torturing and vivisecting them.
+Notably, this crucial beat After successfully recovering the fluid and reaching Christopher's ship, Wikus learns the horrifying truth: MNU has been conducting brutal experiments on live aliens, torturing and vivisecting them.
 Christopher sees his dissected friends and declares he must expose this to his people.
 He abandons the immediate escape plan, devastating Wikus.
 False victory collapses., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 85 minutes (76% through) represents the emotional nadir.
 Here, Wikus, now almost completely transformed into a prawn, prepares to be butchered by Obesandjo's men who believe eating his alien arm will give them power.
 His humanity nearly extinguished, his body monstrous, his wife lost to him forever—this is his all-is-lost moment.
-He sees his reflection: he has become what he once considered garbage., shows the protagonist at their lowest point.
+He sees his reflection: he has become what he once considered garbage., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 90 minutes initiates the final act resolution at 80% of the runtime.
 Wikus makes a choice from pure selflessness for the first time: he will save Christopher and CJ, knowing it means Christopher will leave Earth and take the only cure with him.
 Wikus accepts his permanent transformation in exchange for doing what's right.
 He escapes his captors and arms himself with alien weapons only he can fire., demonstrating the transformation achieved throughout the journey.